Coherence creation in an optically thick medium by matched propagation of a chirped laser pulse pair: Summary

 \section{Summary}

-We have analyzed the propagation of a pair of Raman-resonant, linearly frequency modulated strong laser pulses in an optically thick medium, which is modelled as a motionless and noninteracting ensemble of lambda-structured atoms.
-We have demonstrated a matched propagation of the FC laser pulse pair that resulted in generation of coherence between the two ground states of the atoms of the extended optically thick medium.
-While the pulse pair causes a significant excitation in the atoms close to the boundary of the medium, the excitation of the atoms becomes negligible in the medium at larger propagation length.
+We have analyzed the propagation of a pair of Raman-resonant, linearly frequency modulated strong laser pulses in an optically thick medium, which is modeled as a motionless and noninteracting ensemble of $\Lambda$-atoms.
+We have demonstrated that quasi-lossless propagation of FC pulses is possible not only when the medium is initially prepared in a quasi-dark state~\cite{Demeter2007}, but through a \emph{matching} effect between the two pulses.
+Namely, although the Raman-resonant pulse pair causes a significant excitation in the atoms close to the boundary of the medium, the excitation of the atoms becomes negligible in the medium at larger propagation length.
 Excitation of the atoms near the boundary of the medium, however, plays an important role in generation of a macroscopic polarization, which interaction with the FC pulses results in the matched quasi-lossless propagation of the pulses in the optically thick medium.

 By analyzing the dressed states of the atoms, we have demonstrated that the FC pulse pair induces a population transfer mechanism substantially different from the transfer process typical for the matched pulses having constant carrier frequency.
 The FC pulse pair, in course of its propagation transfers the majority of the atoms of the medium into approximately the same coherent superposition of their ground states.
 In contrary, the population distribution among the ground states induced by the constant frequency pulse pair may change significantly at different locations in the medium.

-Furthermore, the magnitude of the coherence created by the FC pulses can be controlled by the peak amplitudes of the these laser pulses at the boundary of the medium.
+We have shown that the composition of the coherent superposition, established by the propagating FC pulse pair, depends on the peak amplitudes of the these laser pulses at the boundary of the medium.
+Therefore, the magnitude of the coherence created by the interaction may be tuned by parameters which are easily controllable experimentally.

-The obtained results, especially those concerning the robust creation of coherence between atomic metastable (ground) states in a spatially extended, optically thick medium may find important applications in schemes of frequency conversion through nonlinear optical mixing processes, as well as in other nonlinear processes where the initial preparation of an extended medium in a coherent superposition state is needed.
+The obtained results, especially those concerning the robust creation of coherence between atomic metastable (ground) states in a spatially extended, optically thick medium may find important applications in schemes of frequency conversion through nonlinear optical mixing processes, as well as in other nonlinear processes where the initial preparation of an extended medium in a coherent superposition state is needed~\cite{Scully1992191,Scully1992, Mompart2000,Zibrov1996, Lukin1999, Kolesov2006, Sautenkov2000, Wojciechowski2010}.